Highland Park, Calgary: Demographics

 Residents in this community had a median household income of $37,766 in 2000, and there were 23.9% low income residents living in the neighbourhood.
 As of 2000, 13.7% of the residents were immigrants.
 A proportion of 48.7% of the buildings were condominiums or apartments, and 64% of the housing was used for renting.

+Crime

 Queens Park Village

 Queens Park Village is a small community that borders the Queens Park Cemetery, in the southeast corner of Highland Park.